Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Reid Detmers (0-2) will make his sixth start of the season.
+- The Angels' Jose Suarez (1-1) will make his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- None of Suarez's five starts this season have met the criteria for a quality start.

-- Detmers has three starts of five or more innings this season in five chances.
-He averages 5.2 innings per outing.
+- Suarez has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent